RenderKit/oidn/README.md

 either in world-space or view-space.
 It is recommended to include normal maps to preserve as much detail as possible.

-Just like any other input image, the normal image should be anti-aliased (i.e. by accumulating the normalized normals per pixel).
-The final accumulated normals do not have to be normalized but must be in the
-\[-1, 1\] range (i.e. normals mapped to \[0, 1\] are *not* acceptable
-and must be remapped to \[−1, 1\]).

-Similar to the albedo, the normal can be stored for either the first or a subsequent hit (if the first hit has a perfect specular/delta BSDF).

 ![](https://openimagedenoise.github.io/images/mazda_firsthit_512spp_normal.jpg)
 Example normal image obtained using the first hit (the values are actually in \[−1, 1\] but were mapped to \[0, 1\] for illustration